openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 ### Graduation Criteria

 This feature will initially be released as Tech Preview only.
+The e2e tests in openshift/origin will only be added when graduating this feature to GA.

 #### Dev Preview -> Tech Preview